-- Traditional materials and contemporary applications
+- Cultural Semiotics

+- User Experience

-- Contemporary and emerging materials and processes
+- Product Photography and Imaging

-- Economy of materials
+- Portfolio Building

 PDES 302

 DesignSpace 4

 (6 credit hours)

 This is a project-based major studio that builds upon prior learning to solve contemporary problems in the world through the products they design.
 In doing so, students engage both local and global client-collaborators, building skills in immersive design research and refining design processes.
 (Workshop topics may change in response to current influences and needs.)

 EMPHASIS: